 I learned C programming to provide a design interface and to operate my own Computer-Numeric-Controlled (CNC) machine that I designed and built to produce more precise parts for my motors.
 In 12th Grade I received ten regional awards, as in 9th Grade.
 I also received Second Place to a National Science Fair Award by the International Chapter of AFCEA, as well as several regional awards in 11th, and a First Place award all three years in the Greater San Diego Science and Engineering Fair to compete at the State Fair.

-As a reminder, exercise caution whenever working with electricity and use adult supervision when necessary.
+As a reminder, exercise caution whenever working with electricity and use proper supervision and safety equipment when necessary.